 At the AASHTO Committee on Safety Meeting in April 2022, Tim Kerns and Vivian Berra Figuereo of the Maryland Department of Transportation reported on a speed management demonstration project in Bishopville, Maryland.
 The project was funded by a grant from GHSA, the Insurance Institute for Highway Safety (IIHS), and the National Road Safety Foundation (NRSF).

-The speed management project combined enforcement, engineering, and public outreach, resulting in a 9% decrease in average speeds.
+The project combined enforcement, engineering, and public outreach, resulting in a 9% decrease in average speeds.
 During the demonstration project, the odds that a vehicle was speeding dropped by three-quarters.
 Afterward, the odds of speeding were 37% lower than before the program began.

 The decrease in average speeds was credited to a holistic, multi-pronged approach of education, engineering, and enforcement.